ythienpont/tf-idf/README.md

 - **Data Export**: Add functionality to export computed scores for further analysis.

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.”
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.